brunoebernardi/eks-custom-tf/EKS Custom Cluster/README.md

 # Before executing
 1. Customize your preferences on "terraform.tfvars & variables.tf file" for your EKS Cluster environment.
-2. Customize your preferences on "k8s-rancher.tf file" for your Rancher environment.
-3. Set kubeconfig path in variable kubeconfig_path on "terraform.tfvars file".
+2. Set kubeconfig path in variable kubeconfig_path on "terraform.tfvars file".
 After this, run export "KUBE_CONFIG_PATH=" to the destination.
-4. Set your AWS Keys in providers.tf file and ".aws/credentils" in your user home.
+3. Set your AWS Keys in providers.tf file and ".aws/credentils" in your user home.

 # Execution
 1. Run on terminal: terraform init ; sleep 3 ; terraform plan ; terraform apply